98548J/98548J.github.io/docs/engineering/2023-06-05-OdometryTestRig.md

 Here are some potential solutions we came up with to solve the problem:

 * Use only 2 393 motors and limit the voltage output.
-* Use 2 motors from a V5 smart port 3 - wire expander (not as limited as the 3 - wire ports; supports up to 20 Watts)
+* Use 2 motors from a V5 smart port 3-wire expander (not as limited as the 3-wire ports; supports up to 20 watts)
-* Use 4 V5 11 Watt motors, but flip them so they are on the outside of the robot.
+* Use 4 V5 11-watt motors, but flip them so they are on the outside of the robot.
-* Use 4 V5 5.5 Watt motors, but flip them so they are on the outside of the robot.
+* Use 4 V5 5.5-watt motors, but flip them so they are on the outside of the robot.

 {: .design}
 Our Decision

 The first two potential solutions involve a level of risk that we don’t want to take.
 (A V5 brain costs > $350!)
-Out of the other two potential solutions, while we don’t necessarily need the power of the 11 Watt motors, because the 5.5 Watt motors are essentially rare commodities at the moment in our robotics program, it wouldn’t be wise to use 4 of them.
+Out of the other two potential solutions, while we don’t necessarily need the power of the 11-Watt motors, because the 5.5-Watt motors are essentially rare commodities at the moment in our robotics program, it wouldn’t be wise to use 4 of them.

 {: .decision}
-Using the process of elimination, we decided to simply use 4 of the 11 Watt motors.
+Using the process of elimination, we decided to simply use 4 of the 11-watt motors.

 {: .design}
 Develop Solution